liamtimms/mrarch/archinstall.md

 ## Setting up your user account
 1. Install git and sudo: `pacman -S git sudo`
+2. because we are using virtualbox we will add a virtualbox user group: `groupadd vboxsf`
 2. make a normal user account for yourself: `useradd -m -G wheel,vboxsf <your new username>`
-3. set password, recommend you just set it to be the same as the root password you chose during install: `passwd <your new username>`
+3. set password, I recommend you just set it to be the same as the root password you chose during install so you don't have to remember two passwords to use the VM: `passwd <your new username>`
 4. edit the sudoers file to allow *your new user* to "sudo": run `visudo` then uncomment `%wheel ALL=(ALL) ALL` to unlock sudoing for the `wheel` Group (which includes your new user)
 4. logout of root: logout
 5. login with your new account.
 Recommendation: before continuing, go to **machine** at the top of the VM's window and click "take snapshot", this will allow us to revert back to this clean state if we wish at a later point.

 # Set up MRArch
 ## Running the first script
-1. clone the MRarch repository so that you can run my install script for all the neuroimaging and desktop: git clone https://github.com/liamtimms/mrarch.git
+1. clone the MRarch repository so that you can run my install script for all the neuroimaging and desktop: `git clone https://github.com/liamtimms/mrarch.git`
-2. run: `./MRArch`
+2. `cd mrarch` to go into the folder you just downloaded then run: `./MRArch` to start the script
 3. enter password, hit enter to continue as needed
 4. when confronted with a ccmake prompt (will look different from the normal prompt), hit `c` , this will do an initial configuration for the complation of ANTS (https://github.com/ANTsX/ANTs), hit `c` again
 4. wait a long time as a lot will need to download, install and sometimes also compile